Discover Online Classes in Illustration

 The iPad Pro ushered in a new era for graphic designers.
-Suddenly, you could use a tablet to create illustrations that look like they were drawn by hand—and for many iPad users, the Procreate app is a big reason why that’s a reality.
+Suddenly, you could use a tablet to create illustrations that look like they were drawn by hand—and for many iPad users, Procreate is a big reason why that’s a reality.

 But what if you don’t have an iPad?
 And what if you prefer Windows devices?
 While Procreate is only available on the iPad, there are some compelling alternatives on the market for Windows users.
 We’ve curated seven of our favorites in this list.
 Bonus: Many of them are free!

 Free apps tend to get people’s attention for all the wrong reasons.
 They’re usually packed with intrusive ads and are so unusable that you consider throwing your device out a window.
 Krita is open source, so it’s free—but it’s a great Procreate for Windows alternative.